dolittle007/Gene2TF/README.md

 ## Input data
-TFinteg will calculate the TF enrichment results from input genes.
+Gene2TF will calculate the TF enrichment results from input genes.
-Some support data is needed, that needs to be set up prior TF-STAR execution.
+Some support data is needed, that needs to be set up prior Gene2TF execution.

 The gist of Gene2TF input is:
 - database (an example is